adityas0911/CCBD-Project/README.md

 docker exec -it docker-spark-worker-1 bash
 ```

-- Open a Terminal for the Master Container
+- Use Terminal 2 for the Master Container

 In the second terminal, access the master container by running: